Nitesh Tiwari: Early life

 Tiwari was born in Madhya Pradesh to B. D. Tiwari.
 He has a brother and a sister.
 He graduated from the Indian Institute of Technology Bombay in 1996 with a bachelor's degree in Metallurgy and Material Science engineering.
 He worked as a creative director at Leo Burnett before entering Bollywood.
 Tiwari grew up in the small town of Ganj Basoda, attending Bharat Mata Convent School until class 8th.
 He performed in a school play titled "Tapori-Mughal-e-Azam".

 Personal life

 Tiwari is married to Ashwiny Iyer Tiwari, a former colleague and creative director at Leo Burnett who is also a film director, producer, and writer.
 He is a father to twins, a boy and a girl.

-Public image

-Tiwari has also appreciated the work of other directors and found the Tamil film Varisu to be heart-warming.